I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_dxvahdddi_vpdevcaps.md

 `MaxStreamStates`

 [out] The maximum number of stream states.

-`OutputFormatCount`

-[out] The number of supported output formats.
-The driver returns an array of <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddiformat.md">D3DDDIFORMAT</a> enumeration types for the output formats that the decode device supports when the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getcaps.md">GetCaps</a> function is called with the D3DDDICAPS_DXVAHD_GETVPOUTPUTFORMATS value set.

-`Reserved`

-[in] Reserved.
-Must be zero.

-`VideoProcessorCount`

-[out] The number of supported video processors.
-The driver returns an array of <a href="..\d3dumddi\ns-d3dumddi-_dxvahdddi_vpcaps.md">DXVAHDDDI_VPCAPS</a> structures for the capabilities for each video processor that the decode device supports when the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getcaps.md">GetCaps</a> function is called with the D3DDDICAPS_DXVAHD_GETVPCAPS value set.

 ## Remarks
 The user-mode display driver returns a pointer to a populated DXVAHDDDI_VPDEVCAPS structure in the <b>pData</b> member of the <a href="..\d3dumddi\ns-d3dumddi-_d3dddiarg_getcaps.md">D3DDDIARG_GETCAPS</a> structure when its <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getcaps.md">GetCaps</a> function is called with the D3DDDICAPS_DXVAHD_GETVPDEVCAPS value set in the <b>Type</b> member of D3DDDIARG_GETCAPS.